-Just like the weather, wedding season starts to heat up in mid-to-late June, but high temps and sticky humidity don't have to put a damper on your big day.
+Just like the weather, wedding season starts to heat up in mid-to-late June.
 For the most part, managing high temperatures is a breeze, but when it comes to flowers, you don't have many options short of moving the party inside and cranking up the AC.

 While heat resistant flowers do exist, perennial bridal favorites tend not to fall into that category.
 Peonies, hydrangeas, lilies, and most varieties of roses prefer cooler environments and will often wilt in hot summer temperatures.
 So what's the solution?
-Choose blooms that thrive despite the summer sun.
-Our favorite option just so happens to be one of the most popular in the wedding world right now: succulents!
+Choosing blooms that thrive despite the summer sun.
+Our favorite option just so happens to be one of the most popular in the wedding world: succulents!

 These succulents stun in a mixed bouquet of garden roses, lilies, dahlias, and greenery, created by Sunflower Creative.

 Terra cotta pots filled with green-and-pink succulents are the perfect favor.
 Upgrade them with a pretty tag or note written straight onto the pot.

 CN Catering keeps the decorations on this three-tiered white wedding cake simple with the addition of two bold green succulents.